PLANNING FOR COLLEGE CHECKLISTS

 Every scholarship listed on the first page was out of date.

 I hope this list will help you in your search for scholarship dollars, whether you are an aspiring college student or a parent.
-I will be sure to write some follow up posts about our journey further through the scholarship process.
-I have also created a printable with this information for your use in your search.
+Subscribe below to gain access to the printable with this information for your use in your search.